 Voilà donc le prix tout de ce que j’ai fait pour la liberté.

 This then is the price of what I have done for liberty.

 Although sometimes erroneously attributed to Camille Desmoulins, this was said by the French politician, Antoine Barnave.
 He corresponded with Marie Antoinette in an attempt to set up a constitutional monarchy, and his sympathies for the royal family and his desire to stop the revolutionary violence, brought him under suspicion with revolutionaries.
-After papers were found at Palais des Tuileries that showed Barnave’s extensive clandestine correspondence with the Queen, he was condemned and guillotined.
+After papers were found at the Tuileries Palace that showed Barnave’s extensive clandestine correspondence with the Queen, he was condemned and guillotined.
 He is alleged to have said this on 18 November 1793 while standing on the scaffold.